JKT48 single's members election

 JKT48 single's members election is an annual event held by idol group JKT48 to determine the selected members who would participate in a single.
-It has been held annually since 2014.
-Originally held between March and May, since 2018 it is held between September and November.
+It was held annually since 2014.
+Originally held between March and May, in 2018 and 2019 it was held between September and November.

 As a result of the COVID-19 pandemic in Indonesia during most of 2020, the annual election was not held for the first time.
+It was then held again in late 2024.

 2014

 JKT48 6th Single's Members Election (Pemilihan Member Single ke-6 JKT48) was a chain of annual event to determine the selected members who would participate in the JKT48's 6th single.
 This event was the first edition, following the same event held by AKB48 and its local sister groups.
 The election determined the top 16 members with the most votes to fill 16 positions on two songs; the top 16 (Japanese: (選抜, senbatsu)) would be featured in the main single.
 The order of blocking (dancing position) was determined by the result of the vote from the fans.
 In this case, the number one position would place the member as the center on the single.
 The election result was revealed at the ANTV Epicentrum Studio Complex in South Jakarta and broadcast live on antv on 26 April 2014.
 The event was emceed by Irgi Ahmad Fahrezi, former host of Indonesian series of Idols, Indonesian Idol in first and second seasons, and Christie Julia.
 All 40 of JKT48 members active as of 5 March 2014 participated.
 On 25 March, all 31 remaining members from the newly-introduced third generation members entered the contest.

 The top 16 members were featured in the single "Gingham Check", released on 11 June 2014.